Web Accessibility for Designers

 Ensure all content and design fits into a logical heading structure.

-The reading order should be the same as the visual order.
+The reading order for screen reader users should align with the visual order.

 Provide Good Contrast

-Be especially careful with light shades of gray, orange, and yellow.
+Be especially careful with shades of orange, yellow, and light gray.
 Check your contrast levels with our color contrast checker.

 Use Adequate Font Size